DanielLosada/CNN-Transfer-Learning---St.GeorgeClassifier/README.md

 ## Dataset
 The dataset is a two folder directory.
 The first folder contains images in which St. George appears.
 The second folder contains images where St. George does **not** appear.
-The dataset can be downloaded here: https://drive.google.com/drive/folders/1fIHdM54Q_eN5ZxF5nAGMaVIirMlNf3Sk?usp=sharing
+The dataset (george_test_task.zip) can be downloaded here: https://drive.google.com/drive/folders/1fIHdM54Q_eN5ZxF5nAGMaVIirMlNf3Sk?usp=sharing

 ## Approach
 I approached this image classification task using two models.
 The first one (called Smallnet) is a simple model made by me.
 The second approach (called FeatureClassifier) is using the VGG16 pretrained model to use it as a feature extractor for another model made.
 In both cases I followed this steps: